-• Land tax is an annual tax levied only by the states and territories (except the Northern Territory) on the value of a landholder's total holding of land in that state at a particular date, commonly 31 December.
+- Land tax is an annual tax levied only by the states and territories (except the Northern Territory) on the value of a landholder's total holding of land in that state at a particular date, commonly 31 December.
 The tax is levied at a percentage of the value of all land owned by that landholder in the state.
-The maximum rate in Victoria is 2.25% for a landholder who holds land exceeding AUD3 million in value and a maximum rate of 2% applies in New South Wales.
-However, an additional surcharge applies in most jurisdictions to foreign holders of residential property.
-Certain classes of land, for instance farming land and principal place of residence, may be exempt from the tax.
+The maximum rate in Victoria is 2.55% for a landholder who holds land exceeding AUD3 million in value and a maximum rate of 2% applies in New South Wales.
+However, an additional surcharge applies in most jurisdictions to foreign holders of residential property. - Certain classes of land, for instance land used for primary production and principal place of residence, may be exempt from the tax.
 Where land is used for income producing purposes, the relevant land tax expense would generally be deductible for income tax purposes.
-Certain classes of land, for instance farming land and principal place of residence, may be exempt from the tax.
-Where land is used for income producing, the relevant land tax expense would generally be deductible for income tax purposes.